-PRINCIPLES/RECOMMENDATIONS YES/NO/NOT APPLICABLE COMMENT Principle 7: Remuneration Policy of the Company The remuneration policy and the procedure for review and disclosure of such policy established at the company should prevent potential conflicts of interest and abuse in determining remuneration of members of the collegial bodies and heads of the administration, in addition, it should ensure the publicity and transparency of the company's remuneration policy and its long-term strategy.
-The company should approve and post the remuneration policy on the website of the company; such policy should be reviewed on a regular basis and be consistent with the company's long-term strategy.
-YES The remuneration policy should include all forms of remuneration, including the fixed-rate remuneration, performance-based YES n⊗vaturas remuneration, financial incentive schemes, pension arrangements and termination payments as well as the conditions specifying the cases where the company can recover the disbursed amounts or suspend the payments.
+PRINCIPLES/RECOMMENDATIONS YES/NO/NOT APPLICABLE COMMENT Principle 7: Remuneration Policy of the Company The remuneration policy and the procedure for review and d should prevent potential conflicts of interest and abuse collegial bodies and heads of the administration, in addition of the company's remuneration policy and its long-term str in determining on, it should ens remuneration of members of the The company should approve and post the remuneration policy on the website of the company; such policy should be reviewed on a regular basis and be consistent with the company's long-term strategy.
+YES The remuneration policy should include all forms of remuneration, including the fixed-rate remuneration, performance-based remuneration, financial incentive schemes, pension arrangements and termination payments as well as the conditions specifying the cases YES where the company can recover the disbursed amounts or suspend the payments.
 With a view to avoid potential conflicts of interest, the remuneration policy should provide that members of the collegial bodies which perform the supervisory functions should not receive remuneration based on the company's performance.
 YES The remuneration policy should provide sufficient information on the policy regarding termination payments.
 Termination payments should not exceed a fixed amount or a fixed number of annual wages and in general should not be higher than the non-variable component of remuneration for two years or the equivalent thereof.
 Termination payments should not be paid if the contract is terminated due to inadequate performance.
 YES In the event that the financial incentive scheme is applied at the company, the remuneration policy should contain sufficient information about the retention of shares after the award thereof.
 Where remuneration is based on the award of shares, shares should not be vested at least for three years after the award thereof.
 After vesting, members of the collegial bodies and heads of the administration should retain a certain number of shares until the end of their term in office, subject to the need to compensate for any costs related to the acquisition of shares.
 YES The company should publish information about the implementation of the remuneration policy on its website, with a key focus on the remuneration policy in respect of the collegial bodies and managers in the next and, where relevant, subsequent financial years.
 It should also contain a review of how the remuneration policy was implemented during the previous financial year.
 The information of such nature should not include any details having a commercial value.
 Particular attention should be paid on the major changes in the company's remuneration policy, compared to the previous financial year.
 YES The Remuneration Policy was approved in the Ordinary General Meeting of Shareholders on 24 May 2022.
-The information on the implementation of the Remuneration Policy is provided together with the Annual Report on an annual basis.
+The information on the implementation of the Remuneration Policy is provided together with the Management Report on an annual basis.
 It is recommended that the remuneration policy or any major change of the policy should be included on the agenda of the general meeting of shareholders.
 The schemes under which members and employees of a collegial body receive remuneration in shares or share options should be approved by the general meeting of shareholders.
 YES